 No stranger to the CCHA, Pooley was one of the conference's top players from 1980-84 and was a second-team selection to the conference's all-decade team of the 1980's.
-A three-time member of the CCHA's all-Academic team, he took Academic All-American honors in 1984.
+A three-time member of the CCHA's all-academic team, he took Academic All-America honors in 1984.

-Pooley and his wife, Kelly, have two children - 20-year old, Scott, who is a freshman hockey player at College of the Holy Cross, and 17-year old Taylor.
+Pooley and his wife, Kelly, have two children - 21-year old, Scott, who is a sophomore hockey player at College of the Holy Cross, and 18-year old Taylor.